 There is no doubt about it, cannabis is going mainstream and nourish bowls are taking over urban menus nationwide.

-This Nourish Buddha Bowl is filled with nourishing, detoxifying and best of all absolutely delicious veggies and grains and topped with an incredible green goddess infused dressing!
+This Nourishing Buddha Bowl is filled with wholesome, detoxifying and best of all absolutely delicious veggies and grains and topped with an incredible green goddess infused dressing!

 By adding a serving of flavorful CBD to a nourish bowl (or a creamy bowl of mac & cheese when a comfort night calls) you are choosing to utilize mother nature and all of her wholeness to restore, relax, and rejuvenate your body.

 No matter how busy one’s schedule is, one small act towards bettering yourself can make a big difference in helping to achieve a happy healthy life.
 And you my friend, deserve that!